goetzrieger/ansible-labs-summit2020/content/ansible_collections/5-creating-collections/_index.md

 Notice the usage of the `demo_hello` module, installed in the collection, to generate the greeting string.

+{{% notice tip %}}
-> **NOTE**: When a collection role calls a module in the same collection namespace, the module is automatically resolved.
+When a collection role calls a module in the same collection namespace, the module is automatically resolved.
+{{% /notice %}}

 Create the following variables in the `roles/hello_motd/defaults/main.yml`: